dmcclellan3/dmcclellan3.github.io/index.md

 With being so new to the world of software development I had to research things often to be able to solve different coding issues.
 I also would take advantage of the help channel in slack if I really got stuck on a particular problem.
 I would do my best to figure it out on my own but would have that available if I really needed it.

+### Bootcamp Sprint 1

+What is the number one thing that held you back this week?
+Why?

+I think what held me back the most was not asking for help sooner.
+It's easy to get overwhelmed when the project is assigned but going forward if I'm stuck on something I'm going to reach out for some direction sooner.

+What is one thing you would like to learn more about regarding JavaScript (JSON, Data Structures), Bootstrap, or Atomic Design?

+Javascript

+What is your “Why”?

+I don't have a specific thing in mind about Javascript but I want to get more practice with it and grow my knowledge base around what all I can do within the language.